Two killed as blasts, gunfire reported in Kabul gurdwara; India condemns attack, says 'deeply concerned'

 There was no immediate claim of responsibility for the attack.

-The Islamic State group known as the Islamic State in Khorasan Province has in the past claimed responsibility for attacks on mosques and minorities across the country.
+The IS in Afghanistan known as the Islamic State in Khorasan Province has in the past claimed responsibility for attacks on mosques and minorities across the country.

 Puneet Singh Chandhok, president of the Indian World Forum, said Gurnam Singh had informed that the terrorists had launched a major attack.
 He called for the immediate repatriation of minorities from Afghanistan